 The European Union has adopted a Directive regarding the taxation of savings income.
 Member states of the European Union ("Member States") are required to provide to the tax authorities of other Member States details of payments of interest and other similar income paid by a person to an individual, or certain other types of persons, resident in another Member State, except that Austria and Luxembourg have instead opted to impose a withholding system for a transitional period unless during such period they elect otherwise (the ending of such transitional period being dependent on the conclusion of certain other agreements relating to information exchange with certain other countries).
+Luxembourg has announced that it will no longer impose the withholding system as from January 1, 2015 and will provide details of payments of interest and other similar income as from that date.
 A number of non-European Union countries and territories have adopted similar measures (either regarding the provision of information or transitional withholding).